laarangoso/perceivedgreed/README.md

 # perceivedgreed
-This repository contains the informed consent, narrative stimuli, data and data analysis R code for "Small and Local: Biases in the Perception of Organizational Greed" by Luis Alfredo Arango Soler, Stephen Singaraju, Outi Niininen, and Clare D'Souza.
+This repository contains the informed consent, narrative stimuli, data and data analysis R code for "Underdogs, Sheep and Conformists: Biases in the Perception of Organizational Greed".